richafnu/Viva/Viva/glint/setup/always-on-surveys.md

 ---
-title: Set up a Viva Glint Always-On Feedback survey
+title: Set up a Viva Glint Always-On feedback survey
 description: Microsoft Viva Glint Always-On Feedback surveys provide insight on any topic, at any time, from any group of people in your organization. ms.author: JudithWeiner
 author: JudyWeiner